erenberkaydinc/erenberkay/README.md

 - 🌟 I’m interested in 📱 Mobile app development and UI Designing
 - 🔆 I’m currently learning everything
 - 🏠 I’m currently living in Poznan , Poland 🇵🇱
+- 📫 How to contact with me: [LinkedIn](https://www.linkedin.com/in/erenberkaydinc/)
 - ⚡ Bla bla bla...

 <br />